AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 control groups like acc: exract, random, based on attribute -->

 In this section, you will learn how to define the email's audience.
 This is the target of your delivery, the recipients who will receive the email.
-The type of audience depends on the target mapping.
+The type of audience depends on the target mapping defined in the delivery template.
+See this [section](../email/create-email.md).

 To define the audience, you can: